dmbates/BEDFiles.jl/README.md

 ## Instantiating as a count of the second allele

 In some operations on GWAS data the data are converted to counts of the second allele.
-This is accomplished by indexing `bedvals` with the column returning a vector of type `Union{Missing,UInt8}`, which is the preferred way in v0.7 of representing possibly data vectors that may contain missing values.
+This is accomplished by indexing `bedvals` with the `BEDColumn`, returning a vector of type `Union{Missing,UInt8}`, which is the preferred way in v0.7 of representing data vectors that may contain missing values.
 ```julia
 julia> bedvals[bf1221]